NourheneLdh/Project/home.md

 - [PEASS-ng GitHub - Privilege Escalation Awesome Scripts (winPEAS)](https://github.com/carlospolop/PEASS-ng)
 - [Kali Linux Official Tools Documentation](https://tools.kali.org/tools-listing)

 ---

 ## 6. Conclusion

 The project successfully simulated an end-to-end domain attack starting from basic enumeration to full Administrator compromise.
 Key vulnerabilities exploited included weak Kerberos authentication policies, insecure SMB shares, and lack of proper privilege hardening.
 This exercise not only reinforced theoretical concepts but also provided hands-on experience with real-world adversary techniques, preparing me for more advanced penetration testing and security analysis tasks.
+*This project was designed using a streamlined two-machine setup—Kali Linux as the attacker and Windows Server 2019 as the Domain Controller—to simulate a real-world domain compromise.
+While some scenarios involve multiple hosts, directly targeting the Domain Controller allowed me to demonstrate full end-to-end exploitation, privilege escalation, and persistence across the domain with precision and clarity.*